Ashadozzaman/DevOps/docker/1_introduction-docker.md

 container-based apps.

-2. Docker Engine Enterprise: Designed for enterprise development of a container runtime with security and an enterprise grade SLA in mind.
+2. Docker Engine Enterprise: Designed for enterprise development of a container runtime with security and an enterprise-grade SLA in mind.

-3. Docker Enterprise: Designed for enterprise development and IT teams who build, ship, and run business critical applications in production at scale.
+3. Docker Enterprise: Designed for enterprise development and IT teams who build, ship, and run business-critical applications in production at scale.

 [Ref Link]